yt-dlp/yt-dlp/README.md

                                     dogs" (caseless).
 Use "--match-filter -" to
                                     interactively ask whether to download each
                                     video
+    --breaking-match-filters FILTER Same as "--match-filters" but breaks when a filter rejects a video.
     --no-match-filter               Do not use generic video filter (default) --no-playlist                   Download only the video, if the URL refers to a video and a playlist